-If you’re interested in working as a handyman, Washington could be a smart place to set up your business.
-The state boasts an average annual salary of $51,090 for professionals in this line of work, which is nearly $8,000 more than the national average.
-In addition, the area of Seattle, Tacoma and Bellevue rank in the U.S. among the top-paying metropolitan areas for general maintenance and repair workers.1
+If you want to work as a handyman, Washington could be a smart place to set up your business.
+The state boasts an average annual salary of $51,090 for professionals in this line of work, nearly $8,000 more than the national average.
+In addition, the Seattle-Tacoma-Bellevue area ranks among the top-paying metropolitan areas for general maintenance and repair workers in the U.S.

-Although some states require a handyman license, Washington State has a slightly different procedure for this profession.
-While you don’t need a handyman license in Washington State, you must apply for a business license and register as a specialty contractor with the Washington State Department of Labor and Industries.
+While you don’t need a handyperson license in Washington State, you must apply for a business license and register as a specialty contractor with the Washington State Department of Labor and Industries.

 To help you become a handyperson in Washington, we’ve put together this helpful guide that covers everything you need to know, including: